tenderribs/ca_labs/lab4/report/lab4_report.md

 ## Task 4/4: Design Your Own Prefetcher

-In Task 4 I implemented my own prefetcher design.
+In Task 4, I implemented a custom hybrid prefetcher designed to adapt to varying workload characteristics.

-## My Prefetcher

-I based my preliminary design on the Best-Offset-Prefetcher (BOP) that won DPCA2 in 2015 .
-Considering its success in that competition, I was expecting good performance.
-The strided GHB prefetcher especially struggled on the Charlie workloads, which lack accesses of constant stride.
-My BOP is a direct replication of the system described in [@michaud].
+### Design Rationale

-As can be seen in [@fig:t4_ghb_bop_hybrid_full], the BOP outperforms the system-aware strided GHB on the Charlie workloads and the `bfs-10` and `bfs-14` workloads.
-On the remaining graph analytics workloads however, the strided GHB prefetcher outperformed the BOP algorithm by a large margin.
+The initial design focused on the Best-Offset Prefetcher (BOP) [@michaud], motivated by the observation that the strided GHB prefetcher struggled with the irregular access patterns of the "Charlie" workloads.
+As shown in [@fig:t4_ghb_bop_hybrid_full], the BOP outperforms the system-aware GHB on the Charlie traces and specific graph workloads like `bfs-10` and `bfs-14`.
+However, on the remaining graph analytics workloads, the strided GHB retains a substantial performance advantage.

-Given the complimentary nature of both prefetcher designs, I decided to combine the two prefetcher in a hybrid design.
-The hybrid design runs a constant tournament between the ghb and bop prefetchers, selecting the better performing one on the fly.
-The hybrid prefetcher runs instances of either subprefetcher and tracks which cache lines would have been prefetched in a shadow table.
-On each cache access, the hybrid prefetcher "virtually" runs each prefetcher, updating its state and virtually issuing prefetches.
-If a virtually issued cache line ends up being useful later on, the hybrid prefetcher increases its preference for the prefetcher that would have issued that useful prefetch.
-All the while, the hybrid prefetcher actually issues the prefetches suggested by the winning prefetcher.

-The hybrid prefetcher works pretty well.
-The graphs show that the IPC Speedup on most workloads is close to the max speedup of either subprefetcher.
-The hybrid's geometric mean  IPC speedup is `0.01` higher than system-aware GHB's.
-The exception is on the `bfs-10` and `bfs-14` the hybrid is considerably worse then the constituent subprefetcher's results.
+Recognizing the complementary performance profiles of these two designs, I implemented a hybrid tournament prefetcher.
+This design dynamically selects between the BOP and the strided GHB based on their runtime accuracy.

+### Hybrid Architecture

+The hybrid prefetcher maintains active instances of both the GHB and BOP engines.
+To determine which prefetcher is currently more effective, it employs a "shadow table" (or scoring board) that tracks the theoretical accuracy of each prefetcher without necessarily issuing their requests to memory.

+On every cache access, the hybrid system performs the following steps:

+1.  **Virtual Prefetching:** Both sub-prefetchers calculate their candidate addresses.
+Instead of issuing them immediately, the system records these addresses in the shadow table, tagging them with the ID of the generating prefetcher.
+2.  **Score Update:** If the current demand access matches an entry in the shadow table, it indicates a successful "virtual" prefetch.
+The preference tracker of the hybrid prefetcher is adjusted to favor the prefetcher that originally suggested this address more.
+3.  **Selection and Issuance:** The system compares the scores of the two engines.
+The prefetcher with the higher score is deemed the "winner," and its candidate address is issued to the L2C.

+### Results

+The hybrid prefetcher demonstrates robust performance stability across the benchmark suite.
+As shown in [@fig:t4_ghb_bop_hybrid_full] and [@fig:t4_ghb_bop_hybrid_limit], the hybrid design generally tracks the maximum speedup of its constituent prefetchers.

+- Overall Improvement: The geometric mean IPC speedup is 1% higher than the system-aware GHB baseline.
+- Adaptability: It successfully captures the high performance of BOP on Charlie workloads while retaining GHB's advantage on standard graph algorithms.
+- Limitations: A notable regression occurs on `bfs-10` and `bfs-14`, where the hybrid performs worse than the standalone BOP.

 ![Task 4: Hybrid prefetcher chooses the better performing of either BOP or GHB (1 CPU, *Full* BW)](./img/task4_GHB_BOP_hybrid_fullbw.eps){#fig:t4_ghb_bop_hybrid_full}

 ![Task 4: Hybrid prefetcher chooses the better performing of either BOP or GHB (1 CPU, *Limited* BW)](./img/task4_GHB_BOP_hybrid_limitbw.eps){#fig:t4_ghb_bop_hybrid_limit}

-## Future Work
+### Future Work

-I realize that the BOP doesn't perform particularly that much better than strided GHB to begin with, so the hybrid prefetcher cannot be that much better either.
-Perhaps I'd have to find a prefetcher to replace BOP or some other prefetchers that complement each other.
-Then run them in a tournament, because that worked surprisingly well.
+The analysis of the hybrid prefetcher suggests that its performance ceiling was limited not by the selection logic, but by the similarity between the chosen sub-prefetchers.
+While the tournament mechanism proved effective at dynamically selecting the better engine, the Best-Offset Prefetcher (BOP) did not offer a sufficiently large performance advantage over the strided GHB to drive significant gains.

+Future work should focus on replacing the BOP with a prefetcher that exhibits a more orthogonal performance profile to the strided GHB.
+Since the GHB handles regular strided patterns well, a complementary design—such as a temporal or spatial prefetcher would be better suited to handle the irregular access patterns seen in the "Charlie" workloads.
+By pairing the GHB with a prefetcher that targets completely different access behaviors, the hybrid system could achieve much higher aggregate performance.

 \newpage